yoratoni/celk/README.md

 - Private key range: `2^129...2^130-1`.
 - Balance / Price: `13 BTC`.

-Notes about it:
-- This puzzle is a lot more complex than the puzzle #66, with a range from 2^129 to 2^130-1, but one thing that matters is that some of the public keys has been shared by the author, and the first available public key in the list (wallet still full) is from the puzzle #130.
-- A difference between no public key and an available public key is the computation time, because, to convert the public key into a valid Bitcoin address, it is necessary to compute `3 * SHA-256 + RIPEMD-160 + BASE58` too, which takes a bit more time.
-- Now, the thing that always takes most of the computation time is the SECP256K1 algorithm..

 Sources & Credits
 -----------------
 - [A scheme about public keys to BTC addresses](https://en.bitcoin.it/w/images/en/9/9b/PubKeyToAddr.png).